 Do you think the city needs more police officers?

-Do you support increased funding for public transportation?
+Do you support increased funding for public transit?

-Name one project that would benefit your district?
+Name one project that would most benefit your district.